MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/provisioning-skype-room-system-accounts-in-office-365.md

 - To entitle the room with the Enterprise Voice capability so the room can be enabled with a phone number, a Skype for Business Online Plan 2 with the Phone System license or Office 365 E5 is required (1).

-- If you need dial-in capabilities from a meeting, you will need an audio conferencing and Phone System license.
-If you need dial-out capabilities from a meeting, you will need a domestic or domestic and international Calling Plan.
+- If you need dial-in capabilities from a meeting, you'll need an audio conferencing and Phone System license.
+If you need dial-out capabilities from a meeting, you'll need a domestic or domestic and international Calling Plan.

-- An Exchange Online license is not required for the Skype Room account because the account should be configured as a resource mailbox account.
+- An Exchange Online license isn't required for the Skype Room account because the account should be configured as a resource mailbox account.

 ## Provisioning overview